 Victoria Abrash has an active interest in dramaturgy, theater history, theory, and dramatic literature.
 She has served as a dramaturg and collaborator in all forms of theater, from classical to contemporary to performance art and has written educational and program materials, theatrical adaptations, and more.
-She has worked at many leading theaters in New York and around the country, including the Second Stage, Manhattan Theater Club, the Public Theater, the Mark Taper Forum, the Philadelphia Drama Guild, Lincoln Center Theater, the Acting Company, and others, and has an ongoing collaboration with the multi-disciplinary Ping Chong + Company.
-She is also actively engaged in the wider performing arts community, producing performing arts conferences and serving for many years as program director, webmaster and tweeter for the National Performing Arts Convention, a coalition of national service organizations for the performing arts.
+She has worked at many leading theaters in New York and around the country, including the Second Stage, Manhattan Theater Club, the Public Theater, the Mark Taper Forum, the Philadelphia Drama Guild, Lincoln Center Theater, the Acting Company, and others, and has an ongoing collaboration with the multi-disciplinary Ping Chong + Company, as well as a series of pop-up performances with director JoAnne Akalaitis, at Madison Square Park, The Jefferson Market Library, the PEN America Festival, the Public Theater, and elsewhere.
+She is also actively engaged in the wider performing arts community, producing performing arts conferences and consulting for national service organizations, including, over the years, Theatre Communications Group, Chorus America, the League of American Orchestras, the National Performing Arts Convention, a coalition of national service organizations for the performing arts, Games for Change, and most recently the National Guild for Community Arts Education and the Association of Performing Arts Professionals' annual APAP Conference.
 She also keeps bees.

 MFA Columbia University, Dramaturgy and Dramatic Criticism

 BA Tufts University, Drama, Phi Beta Kappa, Summa Cum Laude

 Literary Manager and Dramaturgs of the Americas, past president

 “An Oral History of an Oral History,” Undesirable Elements by Ping Chong, TCG Press (2012).

 Secret Survivors Toolkit, Ping Chong + Company and the Ms. Foundation.